alinebiath/robot-framework-teste-api-fakerest/README.md

-# Automating API Rest tests with Robot Framework.
+# Automated tests for API Rest with Robot Framework.

 Small demonstration of a  project to automate API Rest tests using Robot Framework.